Most Effective Products

 Mode of Action

-Chlorophacinone is a second-generation anticoagulant that has a mode of action that prevents the clotting of blood by decreasing Vitamin K levels in the blood.
+Chlorophacinone is a second-generation anticoagulant with a mode of action that prevents blood clotting by decreasing Vitamin K levels in the blood.
 Once an infected rodent runs out of vitamin K they ultimately die by bleeding to death internally.

 Benefits of Chlorphacinone

-Chlorphacinone is an improvement upon Wayfarin as it is a much more potent product and has a stronger initial effect on feeding rats and mice.
-It's formula does not induce bait-shyness and remains stable and weather resistant.
+Chlorphacinone improves Wayfarin as it is a much more potent product and has a more substantial initial effect on feeding rats and mice.
+Its formula does not induce bait-shyness and remains stable and weather-resistant.

 Drawbacks of Chlorphacinone

-Though it is more potent than Warfarin, Chlorophacinone requires a prolonged feeding period to work, which means that control of problem rodents is slow and will require a lot of patience.
+Though it is more potent than Warfarin, Chlorophacinone requires a prolonged feeding period to work, so controlling problem rodents is slow and will require a lot of patience.

 Is Chlorphacinone Safe?

-Chlorphacinone is safe when applied according to label directions.
-It is best to put the active ingredient in bait stations to reduce the chances of pets or children getting ahold of or tasting the bait.
+Chlorophacinone is safe when applied according to label directions.
+The active ingredient should be placed in bait stations to reduce the chances of pets or children getting ahold of or tasting the bait.

-Gloves should be worn during the application, make sure to wash hands after handling the bait and avoid all contact with the mouth.
-Vitamin K1 works as an antidote for accidental ingestion, and prolonged treatment is required because it has a long half-life (up to several months).
+Gloves should be worn during the application.
+Wash hands after handling the bait and avoid all contact with the mouth.
+Vitamin K1 is an antidote for accidental ingestion, and prolonged treatment is required because it has a long half-life (up to several months).

 What To Expect